The Rules of the (G)ame for Empirical-based Enterprise Evolution

 - The services provided by the teams’ labor

-- The services provided by systems created by the teams, which customers utilize or potentially use in the future.
+- The services or goods provided by systems created by the teams, which customers utilize or potentially use in the future.

 - The work to improve these services.
 Often called product development.